Split Lip Rayfield is playing at Santa Fe Brewing Co on July 6. I'd like to come up, but even if I can't, it should be a good show.

 Toronto!
 A Tribe Called Red is playing on Friday, November 7.
-What say we go see them? [more inside]
+What say we go see them?
+Edit: come join us for dinner/drinks beforehand at Allen's for 6:30!
+And come join us for drinks afterwards at Louis Cifer! [more inside]

 The Gaslamp Killer, master of the mad beats, is playing in Albuquerque's Sister (The Bar) on Saturday, Oct.
 18 with Astronautica and The 1960 Sci-Fi Era.
 I will be there.
 Who's in for the show, and/or food before?
 (Also, is anyone going to be at the Southwest Bacon Fest?)